zbouvier/SplattyBird-Tutorial/README.md

 ```

-The `run` system we jsut created looks for any entities with `"player"` components and runs the following code on them each frame:
+The `run` system we   created looks for any entities with `"player"` components and runs the following code on them each frame:

 Create a variable for the animation component on the player.
-if the left button is pressed, change the player's animation name to `"player-run-left"`, else if the input named right is pressed switch to the aniamtion named `"player-run-right"`, and if neighter of those are currently pressed return to the `"player-idle"` animation.
+if the left button is pressed, change the player's animation name to `"player-run-left"`, else if the input named right is pressed switch to the animation named `"player-run-right"`, and if neither of those are currently pressed return to the `"player-idle"` animation.

-We now need to add this new system to **src/data/systems.json**, I recomend adding it right before `box-collider` in the `"simulation":[]` array.
+We now need to add this new system to **src/data/systems.json**, I recommend adding it right before `box-collider` in the `"simulation":[]` array.

 ```json
 {